Adampro24/Deepfake-detection-blog/README.md

 Truth Mint offers many features that make it one of the best deepfake detection tools available.

-First, it uses AI to analyze media for signs of manipulation.
+It uses AI to analyze media for signs of manipulation.
 The technology is updated constantly to detect the newest deepfake techniques.
-Second, the interface is easy to use.
+The interface is easy to use.
 You just upload an image or video, and the tool provides results in seconds.

-Third, Truth Mint offers both free and paid plans.
+Truth Mint offers both free and paid plans.
 The free plan lets you test the tool, while the paid plan gives you access to faster processing, more detailed reports, and extra features.
-Fourth, the tool is secure.
+The tool is secure.
 Your files are analyzed privately, and your data is never shared without permission.

 Finally, Truth Mint gives you real-time analysis.
 Whether you are a journalist, teacher, or social media user, you can get fast results to make sure your media is authentic.